potassco/clorm/docs/clorm/integration.rst

   against.
 If no ``unifier`` parameter is provided then a ``unifier`` must have been passed to the ``clorm.clingo.Control`` object.

-  The ``raise_on_empty`` parameters that a ``ValueError`` will be raised if the returned factbase is empty.
-This can happen for two reasons: there were no selected elements in the model or there were elements from the model but none of them was able to unify with the factbase.
-While these can be legimate expectations for some applications, however in many cases this would indicate a problem; either in the ASP program or in the declaration of the predicates to unify against.
+  The ``raise_on_empty`` parameter specifies that a ``ValueError`` will be raised if the returned fact base is empty.
+This can happen for two reasons: there were no selected elements in the model or there were elements from the model but none of them was able to unify with the fact base.
+This parameter is potentially useful for debugging purposes.
+While returning an empty fact base can be legimate outcomes for some applications, however in many cases this would indicate a problem; either in the ASP program or in the declaration of the predicates to unify against.

   Apart from the ``unifier`` and ``raise_on_empty`` parameters the remaining parameters are the same as for the ``Model.symbols()`` function.

 * ``contains(self,fact)``.
-Extends ``clingo.Model.contains`` to allow for a
+Extends ``clingo.Model.contains()`` to allow for a
   clorm facts as well as a clingo symbols.